University of East London

 Example below based on all graduates of Construction Management BSc (Hons) at University of East London

-We’ll assess you with a mixture of coursework and exams.
+We'll assess you with a mixture of coursework and exams.
 Coursework includes essays, research reports, group and seminar presentations and a final-year project.
-Most of the assessment in your first year is by coursework and we’ll give you as much feedback as possible so that you can develop and improve your written assessment submissions.
+Most of the assessment in your first year is by coursework and we'll give you as much feedback as possible.
 The balance of coursework and exams in year two will depend on your optional choices.
 In your third year, part of your assessment will be based on your final research project and the rest will be a mixture of coursework and exams.
+Feedback is provided within 15 working days in line with UEL's assessment and feedback policy.

 Entry Requirements / Admissions